soukouna94/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 1. Don't swap horses in crossing a stream : The function swaps values of two integers
 2. This report, by its very length, defends itself against the risk of being read : The function returns the length of a string
 3. I do not fear computers.
 I fear the lack of them : Function that prints a string
+4. I can only go one way.
+I've not got a reverse gear : Function that prints a string in reverse